TariqAHassan/BioVida/README.md

    1. Images

-     - automatically clean images (likely using neural nets) to make them amenable to machine learning algorithms.
+     - Stabalize the process to automatically clean images to make them amenable to machine learning algorithms.
+       Part of this problem will be solved using convolutional neural networks (CNNs) as I've found them to produce the best results with small image datasets.
+This will be performing using the [Keras] library, which allows users to use either TensorFlow or Theano as a computational backend.

    2. Diagnostic Data